PhonologicalCorpusTools/SLPAA/docs/source/signing_space.rst

 Symmetry, Planes & Axes
 ***********************

-This page will describe and define the terminology used throughout SLP-AA and here in its documentation in reference to the signing space on and surrounding the body.
-There is a fairly high level of complexity when dealing with motion in three-dimensional space, but our aim is that the visual and textual descriptions here will help to reduce any difficulty in interpreting the program's options and adapting them to the requirements of the individual user.
+This page will describe and define the terminology used throughout SLP-AA and here in its documentations in reference to the signing space on and surrounding the body.
+There is a fairly high level of complexity when dealing with motion in three-dimensional space, but our aim is that the visual and textual descriptions provided here will help to reduce any difficulty in interpreting the program's options and adapting them to the requirements of the individual user.

 .. _axes_entry: